 The Hatton Locks or Hatton Flight are a flight of 21 locks on the Grand Union Canal which spans less than 2 miles and has a total rise of 45 metres.
 Today, it is a lovely peaceful location to watch the colourful narrowboats as they navigate the locks and if that’s too much excitement why not enjoy a picnic along the towpath.

+Not necessarily an obvious choice for a place to add to the list of things to do in the outdoors in the Midlands but you may be surprised!
 In July 2020, the Black Country became recognised for its important geological features, and was welcomed into the network of Global Geological Parks (alongside the likes of Brazil and Iceland!).
 The rich minerals in the area helped to shape the industrial revolution.
 Explore local nature reserves that form part of the Geopark, including Wrens Nest Local Nature Reserve, and Saltwells Local Nature Reserve or visit Sandwell Valley Country Park to cycle around a reservoir or explore a Victorian Farm.

+You can’t forget Herefordshire if you are looking for ideas to enjoy the outdoors in the Midlands.
 Hereford has two areas of outstanding natural beauty (AONB) with the Malvern area which crosses into Worcester, and The Wye Valley which covers 126 miles of beautiful scenery along the River Wye from Mordiford (East Hereford) south through Ross-on-Wye, Symonds Yat, Monmouth, down through Tintern to Chepstow.
 There are miles of scenic walks and cycle paths, fun on the water with boat trips, canoeing and paddle boarding, and countless idyllic picnic spots to choose from.

 The Weir Garden is a spectacular riverside garden set in an unspoilt corner of the Wye Valley, great for its views and its array of wildlife, including otters.
 It has a fascinating history, once being a Roman settlement, through to being a family garden bequeathed to the National Trust for all to enjoy.
 Other National Trust gardens across Herefordshire include ‘Capability’ Browns landscaping at Berrington Hall, the 700 acres estate and parklands at Croft Castle, or the beautiful summer garden and moat at Brockhampton with 2- & 4-mile way-marked trails.